-Camp Jurassic is a truly gigantic play area with everything from slides and climbing nets to caves and water cannons – and in my opinion, it is the most underrated “attraction” at Universal Orlando Resort.
+Camp Jurassic is a truly gigantic play area with everything from slides and climbing nets to caves and water cannons – and in our opinion, it is the most underrated “attraction” at Universal Orlando Resort.
 It’s the perfect place to immerse yourself in the Jurassic Park atmosphere and let your imagination run wild.